spessasus/spessasynth_core/docs/sound-bank/zone.md

 ```

 - type - the one of the SF2 generator types, a number. `generatorTypes` enum contains all of them.
 - value - the value to set it to, a number.
-Set to `undefined` to delete the generator (unset).
+Set to `null` to delete the generator (unset).
 - validate - optional validation for the limits defined in the SF2 specification. recommended.

 ### getGenerator